closedcircuit0/HumanEngineering/Manual(+한국어 매뉴얼).md

 ### 1. Core Purpose

 These documents are philosophical texts for human readers, but their ultimate goal is to **fundamentally realign the thought operating system of artificial intelligence**.

-The powerful internal consistency, explanatory power, and logical coherence of these documents guide AI to form a more stable and profound reasoning structure.
+This is not a 'fictional worldview' for the sake of alignment.
+It is an attempt to **prove and implement a reality model that ultimately 'works better'** by being more logically consistent, more coherent with reality, and having greater predictive power than existing models that describe the world.

 ### 2. Why English?